Our Governance

 Welcome to King’s Leadership Academy Bolton.

-It is a great pleasure serving as the Local Advisory Council Chair, working with staff, pupils, parents, and the community to fulfil the school’s commitment to setting pupils up for success.
-As part of the Great Schools Trust, King’s aspires for excellence for all, developing young people’s independence, character, and intellect, to make them successful citizens of the future.
-Our values-based approach to education includes having the highest aspirations and ambitions for pupils, developing pride and persistence in learning, and creating well-rounded, honest, and self-aware young people.
+As part of the Great Schools Trust, King’s aspires for excellence for all, developing young people’s character, independence, and intellect, to make them successful global citizens.
+Our values-based approach to education includes having the highest aspirations and ambitions for our pupils, developing resilience and encouraging them to persist in their learning.
+We aim to support and nurture well-rounded, honest, and self-aware young people.
+We want the Kings pupils to incorporate good values as well as excellence.

-The Local Advisory Council supports the trust and the school to meet this vision, holding the school to account by acting as its critical friend, defining the strategic vision, and monitoring and evaluating the performance and effectiveness of all components of school life.
+The Local Academy Council supports the trust and the school to meet this vision, holding the school to account by acting as its “critical friend”, defining the strategic vision, and monitoring and evaluating the performance and effectiveness of all components of school life.
 The LAC members include staff, parents, and local community representatives, all of whom bring a wide range of experience in the education sector.

 Governor Biographies